silvertejp89/project-survey/README.md

 # Survey form with React

-This assignment was to practice Rect state and controlled forms by creating a survey.
+This assignment was to practice React state and controlled forms by creating a survey.

 ## The problem
 I´m really happy about this little project beacuse I planned it well and didn´t add a lot of extra features.
 I had very little time to work on it, but I were effective during the time I had.